-If your vehicle is equipped with the Universal Home Remote Transmitter, it complies with Part 15 of the FCC Rules.
-Operation is subject to the following two conditions: (1) this device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.
+If your vehicle has the Universal Home Remote Transmitter, it complies with Part 15 of the FCC Rules.
+Operation is subject to the following two conditions:

+- 1. This device may not cause harmful interference. - This device must accept any interference received, including interference that may cause undesired operation.

 This device complies with RSS-210 of Industry Canada.
-Operation is subject to the following two conditions: (1) this device may not cause interference, and (2) this device must accept any interference received, including interference that may cause undesired operation of the device.
+Operation is subject to the following two conditions:

+- 1. This device may not cause interference. - This device must accept any interference received, including interference that may cause undesired operation of the device.